How to Harness Online Marketing To Promote Mental Health And Propel Your Private Practice

 Think about your favorite author or celebrity therapist.
 Do you know them personally?
 No… But is there a level of trust?
 Is there a good chance you’d like to speak with them?
 Maybe even book a consultation?
 Would you feel as compelled if they were an unknown quantity?

-The reason online promotion and health promotion are a perfect mix is this: As you educate your visitor and help them gain greater understanding, clarity, and implement meaningful actions, you become seen as the expert.
+The reason online marketing and mental health promotion are a perfect mix is this: As you educate your visitor and help them gain greater understanding, clarity, and implement meaningful actions, you become seen as the expert.
 As they return to your site and consume more of your content, the relationship strengthens.
 By sharing your knowledge freely, you rise up the totem pole of trust.
 Familiarity does not breed contempt, it cultivates respect.
 At a certain point, you become viewed as the “go-to” expert.
 This translates into bookings.

 Sharing mental health resources with your audience and network, then, not only spreads the word on mental health awareness but also promotes your private practice.
 Obviously, this is a win-win.